 follow leathes prior:

-EU-US Privacy Shield declared invalid – What you need to know when transferring data from the EU to the US - Read More →
+What you need to know on the promise of leasehold reform from the King’s speech 2023 - Read More →

 Henry Prior, father of Leathes Prior, is born in Tewkesbury.